-The first step you will face in fighting to clear your charges, will be when you learn possibilities of what to do for how to win at the administrative license review hearing, following a DUI or DWI arrest offense.
-At the DMV license review hearing, you will learn whether or not your driver’s license will be suspended, and if so, for how long of time the suspension will be for.
+The first step you will face in fighting to clear your charges, will be when you learn possibilities of what to do for how to win at the administrative license review hearing (ALR) following a DUI or DWI arrest offense.
+On the date of a DMV license review hearing, you will learn whether or not your driver’s license will be suspended, and if so, for how long of time the suspension period will be for.

 - Issues Surrounding A License Suspension